What is TMD?

 TMJ Questions We Hear Often

 Dental insurance may cover parts of care like imaging or appliances.
-Medical plans vary.
+Medical insurance sometimes covers TMD treatment when documented as a medical condition rather than a dental one.
+Coverage varies widely between plans.
 We’ll review your benefits and send preapprovals when possible.